Lucas-Prates/blockcpd/README.md

 penalization constant (the `lambda` argument in `fit_blockcpd`) and the maximum number of blocks (the `max_blocks` argument).

-If we used 0.1 as the penalization constant, we would have detected 86 blocks, a clear over-segmentation!
-However, we only know it would be a over-segmentation because we simulated the data.
+If we used a very small value for the penalization constant, we would have detected many blocks, reaching a over-segmentation!
+However, we only know it would have been a over-segmentation because we simulated the data.
 We need an data-driven approach to select lambda.

 The constant has to be chosen carefully.
 A common approach is to use an adaptation of the [elbow